Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

 \subsection{Supercritical regime}

-In this section, we focus on the supercritical regime.
-We say that a node pair $(i,j)$ is supercritical if asymptotically there can exist a giant component in the network such that there exists a path from $i$ to $j$ going via nodes on that giant component.
-For an undirected network, a giant component is a connected component whose size is of the order of the number of nodes $n$ in the network, i.e. $\order{n}$.
-Since edges are undirected, if a node $i$ can reach a node $j$ on a giant component, then it can reach \emph{and} be reached from every other node on that giant component.
-For directed networks the concept of a giant component is more subtle, as it is not necessary for a (directed) path to exist from $i$ to $j$, even if one exists from $j$ to $i$.
-Given this non-trivial difference, we mostly consider networks in an undirected setting in the main text, with results for directed networks reserved for the appendix.
-We refer the reader to Appendix \ref{sec:apdx_asymmetric} for a discussion on directed networks.
+In this section we focus on the supercritical regime.
+We say that a node pair $(i,j)$ is supercritical if asymptotically there can exist a giant component---a connected component whose size is of the order of the network size, i.e. $\bigtheta{n}$---such that there exists a path from $i$ to $j$ going via nodes on that giant component.
+For an undirected network, if node $i$ can reach node $j$ on a giant component, then it can reach (and be reached from) \emph{every} other node on that giant component: being supercritical is a node-level property.
+For directed networks, it is not necessary for a (directed) path to exist from $i$ to $j$, even if one exists from $j$ to $i$, which requires consideration of giant in-/out-components specific to a node pair: being supercritical is a node pair-level property.
+Given this non-trivial difference, in the main text we mostly consider networks in an undirected setting, with results for directed networks reserved for Appendix \ref{sec:apdx_asymmetric}.

-Without loss of generality, we assume that $\avg{A}$ is not permutation similar to a block diagonal matrix, i.e. it is irreducible.
-(If $\avg{A}$ were reducible, there would exist node subsets that can never have edges between them, and we can simply consider the SPLD separately for subgraphs induced by those node subsets.
-This assumption is not necessary for our formalism and can be relaxed, but it simplifies the exposition: if $\avg{A}$ is irreducible, then asymptotically there can only exist a unique giant component.)
+Without loss of generality, we assume that $\avg{\mat{A}}$ is not permutation similar to a block diagonal matrix, i.e. it is irreducible \footnote{If $\avg{\mat{A}}$ were reducible, there would exist node subsets that can never have edges between them, and we can simply consider the geodesics separately for subgraphs induced by those node subsets.
+This assumption is not necessary for our formalism and can be relaxed, but it simplifies the exposition since if $\avg{\mat{A}}$ is irreducible, then asymptotically there can only exist a \emph{unique} giant component.}.
 Let $\phi_i$ be the event that node $i$ is on the giant component, and $\neg\phi_i$ be the event that it is not.
 We consider the distribution of $\lambda_{ij}$ conditioned on the source node $i$ being on the giant component.
-It is useful to define matrices $\Omegaaf_l, \Psiaf_l$ encoding the survival function and conditional probability mass function of the SPLD respectively:
+It is useful to define matrices $\Psiaf_l, \Omegaaf_l$ encoding the survival function and conditional probability mass function (PMF) of the GLD respectively: